LIST OF PLACES:I–Z

 -

 Site of the Jews’ last stand during the A.D.
-66-73 revolt against the Romans.
-960 Jews killed themselves rather than surrender
+66-73 revolt against the Romans; 960 Jews killed themselves rather than surrender

-Strategic military stronghold in Jezreel Valley | Located on the Via Maris trade route from Egypt to Assyria
+Strategic military stronghold in Jezreel Valley located on the Via Maris trade route

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps